-Big fletchings cut reduce the arrow’s speed (used for bird hunting) while smaller fletchings can boost the speed of the arrow.
+Big fletchings cut to reduce the arrow’s speed (used for bird hunting) while smaller fletchings can boost the speed of the arrow.

-Grip is located on the riser and is the part that the shooter holds when shoots.
+The grip is located on the riser and is the part that the shooter holds when shoots.

 It is removable so the shooter can replace it with the desired one for maximum comfort.